Gallatin River

 Regulations

-Season: Third Saturday in May through November 30 (extended catch-and-release Dec 1 — third Sat in May on some sections).
+Season: Third Saturday in May through November 30 (extended catch-and-release Dec 1 through third Sat in May on some sections).
 Upper Gallatin Canyon (YNP boundary to mouth of canyon): artificial flies/lures only, catch-and-release for all trout.
 Lower Gallatin (below canyon to Three Forks): 5 trout daily combined, only 1 over 18".
 Mountain whitefish: 20 daily.
 Hoot-owl restrictions may apply during summer heat.
 Check FWP at fwp.mt.gov for current regulations.

 Always verify current regulations with Montana Fish, Wildlife & Parks before fishing.